henpemaz/Rain-Meadow/Readme.md

 # Contributions

-If you would like to contribute to the project,
+If you would like to contribute to the project, please take the time to learn more about it:

 This is a mod which implements a custom made engine for multiplayer support.
 Please watch this video with an explanation of the engine: